 What Are Clinical Trials?

-Clinical trials are performed to evaluate whether a specific medical treatment, diagnostic this is only a test, or lifestyle intervention is superior to the traditional (or “standard-of-care”) therapy.
+Clinical trials are performed to evaluate whether a specific medical treatment, diagnostic test, or lifestyle intervention is superior to the traditional (or “standard-of-care”) therapy.

 Some clinical trials investigate drugs that are at the earliest stage of development and haven’t previously been provided to human patients.
 The majority of studies, however, are evaluating drugs which have been studied either in smaller groups of patients (“early phase studies”) or in patients with other A mass of cells that can be benign or malignant. types.